nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. This updates the model via its `updateFilteredMemberList()` or `updateFilteredApplicantList()` method which is called with its predicate as always returning true.
 3. All members/applicants in the address book are shown to the user in the members/applicants list.

-The diagram below describes the behaviour of viewing an applicant in the `AddressBook`, the execution of viewing a member the `AddressBook` is almost identical.
+The diagram below describes the behaviour of viewing an applicant in the `AddressBook`; the behaviour of viewing a member in the `AddressBook` is almost identical.

 <img src="images/ViewApplicantActivityDiagram.png">